GMH-Code/Qwasm2/README.md

 WebSockets support for multiplayer has not yet been added.

-It should be possible to connect to a WebSockets proxy to enable online play, but Quake2-WASM will need rebuilding with the appropriate proxy configuration.
+It should be possible to connect to a WebSockets proxy to enable online play, but Qwasm2 will need rebuilding with the appropriate proxy configuration.

 Mods and Mission Packs
 ----------------------

-These are supported, but since the QuakeC interpreter was only present in Quake 1, mods and mission packs now require separate compilation into WebAssembly.
+Game behaviour modifications and enhancements are supported, but since the QuakeC interpreter was only present in the first *Quake*, mods and mission packs now require separate compilation into WebAssembly.

-Due to an Emscripten limitation with loading dynamic libraries in subfolders at startup, you must make sure these custom files include the game name instead of the traditional method of placing it in the game subfolder.
-For example, the library for the main game folder `baseq2` is named `game_baseq2.wasm`.
+Due to an Emscripten limitation with loading dynamic libraries from subfolders at startup, you must make sure these ported files include the game name and are located in the same directory as all the other `.wasm` files.
+For example, the default game type `baseq2` is named `game_baseq2.wasm` instead of `baseq2/gamex86.dll` or `baseq2/gamex86.so`.

-Mission pack code is *not* currently part of the Quake2-WASM build.
+Mission pack code is *not* currently part of the Qwasm2 build.

 If you want to add extra mods or mission packs, follow these steps:

 1. Compile the mods or mission packs you want to include into WebAssembly.
-2. Specify the compiled libraries with `WASM_EXTRA_GAMES="/path/to/file1.wasm /path/to/file2.wasm"` (and so on) when compiling Quake2-WASM with `emmake make`.
+2. Specify the compiled libraries with `WASM_EXTRA_GAMES="/path/to/file1.wasm /path/to/file2.wasm"` (and so on) when compiling Qwasm2 with `emmake make`.
 3. After the compilation is complete, copy the `.wasm` files to the `release` folder.

 It is likely that third-party modules will not 'just work'!
 Some code adjustment to them may be necessary.